 “If your child has trouble sleeping, talk to your child’s pediatrician,” suggests Cralle.
 “Any sleep issues including irritability, trouble falling asleep, waking up at night, having trouble breathing during sleep, and loud or heavy breathing or snoring while sleeping, problems in daytime behavior, falling asleep at school should be brought to the attention of your child’s healthcare provider.”

-More mood news about sleep and a child’s behavior
+More news about sleep and a child’s behavior

 Insufficient sleep in children is associated with a higher incidence of behavioral problems.
-Kids who aren’t well rested often have trouble getting along with others.
-They’re more likely to have mood swings, struggle with concentrating, feel stressed and experience a lack motivation.
+Kids who aren’t well-rested often have trouble getting along with others.
+They’re more likely to have mood swings, struggle with concentrating, feel stressed and experience a lack of motivation.
 Poor sleep in school-age children might result in hyperactivity and poor academic performance.
 Tired kids are more prone to accidents and injuries as well.

-When behaviors like inattentiveness, impulsivity and argumentativeness become recurrent, it’s time to consider lack of sleep as the culprit.
+When behaviors like inattentiveness, impulsivity, and argumentativeness become recurrent, it’s time to consider a lack of sleep as the culprit.

 Clearly, sleep is crucial in a child’s life and development.
 “It influences health, achievement, performance and overall quality of life in both the short and long term,” says Cralle.
 “The Better Sleep Council believes that sufficient sleep should be a personal, family, classroom and workplace value.”